-Create assessment questions and place them throughout your classroom.
-Taking a quiz as fun and stress free as a Pokemon hunt!
+Create assessment questions and place them throughout your classroom to conduct checks for understanding.
+Make taking a quiz as fun and stress free as a Pokemon hunt!

 Student Work Submissions

 Students can draw on walls, add content, and add sticky notes throughout the classroom.
 Students can display knowledge in different ways then submit their work with a screenshot.